nwfsc-fram/TripsApi/README.md

 ## Run
 1. Run `yarn start`

+2. Make sure the dev-auth-server is up.
+To launch navigate to the boatnet/app/dev-auth-server directory and type 'yarn serve'

-2. Download [Postman](https://www.postman.com/) you will use this to make API requests.
+3. Download [Postman](https://www.postman.com/) you will use this to make API requests.
 Note: if you go to the localhost:xxx on your browser you'll see `Unable to locate the requested resource` this is normal, your requests must go through postman

 Dev endpoint: https://nwcdevmeow1.nwfsc.noaa.gov:9004/api/v1/trips

 Prod endpoint: https://www.webapps.nwfsc.noaa.gov/trips/api/v1/login

-3. Make a post request to the login api `https://localhost:3000/api/v1/login` to get a auth token for future requests.
+4. Make a post request to the login api `https://localhost:3000/api/v1/login` to get a auth token for future requests.
 In the body section select raw and format should be set to JSON then fill in the following:
 ```
   {
      "username": "xxx",